linkcd/blog-hexo/source/_posts/How-to-secretless-access-Azure-and-AWS-resources-with-Azure-managed-identity-and-AWS-IAM.md

 {% asset_img "azure files.png" "" %}
 {% asset_img "s3 files.png" "" %}

+2. Call the Azure Functions
+Use the sample input Json for [UAMI](https://github.com/linkcd/Secretless-cross-cloud-access/blob/main/AzureFunction/sample-request-UAMI.json) and [SAMI](https://github.com/linkcd/Secretless-cross-cloud-access/blob/main/AzureFunction/sample-request-SAMI.json) when you are calling the Azure Functions.
+(Remember to replace the AWSRoleArn and UAMIClientId with correct values.)

-2. The azure function prints oauth JWT in the log, it looks like
+The azure function prints the JWT in the log, it looks like
 ``` json
 {
   "aud": "api://AWS-Federation-App",